The Media and Entertainment Law Review: Latvia

 Under all categories, Re:Baltica provides examples and explanations regarding the well-known Latvian internet sites.
 This list should help internet users to understand whether they can trust published information.

 The defendant did not provide any evidence that the news site ritakafija.lv had ever circulated any false information, fiction, rumours or defamation.
-Therefore, the Court ordered TV3 to retract this news without delay.
+Therefore, the Court ordered TV3 to retract this news story without delay.57

-Outside the digital world, there has been a controversy that could also be considered as an unfair practice.
-In 2018, J K Rowling's agent pointed out that there should be no Latvian-translated Harry Potter books in Latvian bookstores because the licence term of the Latvian publisher, Jumava, had ended.
-However, the bookstores were full of the books, which were still being bought by fans.
-The competing publishing house was economically hindered in publishing these translations, despite being offered this by the agent.
+Outside the digital world, there has been a dispute that could also be considered an example of unfair business practices.
+In 2018, J K Rowling's agent pointed out that there should be no Latvian-translated Harry Potter books in Latvian bookshops because the term of the licence of the Latvian publisher, Jumava, had ended.
+However, the bookshops were still full of the author's books, which were still being bought by fans.
+A competing publishing house was thus economically hindered from publishing the translated books, despite an offer to do so from the agent.58

-While debating how to solve this situation, it was concluded that the Copyright and Communications Consulting Agency/Authors' Union of Latvia (AKKA/LAA) deals with the reuse of works and, therefore, did not have the right to intervene in this situation.
-Publishing houses organise translation and book publishing rights themselves; this was, therefore, a matter between the two sides.
-Whether there will be legal proceedings depends on the activity of J K Rowling's agent, but there has been no news regarding any legal dispute as yet.
-However, this dispute has recently ceased to appear on media, thus encouraging a belief that a solution has been found without any court interference.
+While debating how to resolve this matter, it was concluded that the Copyright and Communications Consulting Agency/Authors' Union of Latvia (AKKA/LAA)59 deals only with the reuse of works and, therefore, had no right to intervene in the situation.
+Publishing houses organise translation and book publishing rights themselves; this was, therefore, a matter between the two publishers.
+Whether there will be legal proceedings will depend on the steps taken by J K Rowling's agent, but there has been no news regarding any legal action as yet.60 Moreover, this dispute has recently ceased to appear in the media, suggesting that a solution has been found without any court interference.

-In light of these events, the Association of Latvian Book Publishers had to analyse whether Jumava should be allowed to participate in national stands at big industry events focused on the foreign market.
-It came to the conclusion that there was no legal basis for rejecting Jumava's participation in the London Book Fair, but rather, that the objection was of
+In light of these events, the Association of Latvian Book Publishers had to assess whether Jumava should be allowed to be a participant at national stands at big industry events focused on the foreign market.
+The Association came to the conclusion that there was no legal basis for rejecting Jumava's participation in the London Book Fair, but rather that the objection was of an ethical nature.61 On 26 November 2019, new publications of Harry Potter books started being sold by the competing publishing house that had been approached by the agent, Zvaigzne ABC.62

 Competition and consumer rights